dabsterindia/LABs/SSL-TLS/Set Up Truststore for Ambari Server.md

 ## Step 3.
 (Optinal) Verify truststore entries in ambari server configs (ambari.properties)

-grep -i 'truststore' /etc/ambari-server/conf/ambari.properties
+`grep -i 'truststore' /etc/ambari-server/conf/ambari.properties`

+__Do you see any security Vulnerability here???__

-_you can see password of your truststore is configured in plain text, you can encrypt this entry using [this](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.2.2/bk_ambari-security/content/optional_encrypt_database_and_ldap_passwords.html).
+Yes!!! the password of your truststore is configured in plain text, you can encrypt this entry using this [DOC](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.2.2/bk_ambari-security/content/optional_encrypt_database_and_ldap_passwords.html).

+OR execute `ambari-server setup-security` and select option [2] to Encrypt passwords stored in ambari.properties

 ## Step 4.
 Restart ambari server